predix-ui/predix-ui/_pages/develop/stacking-context.md

 ## Styles

-The issue you may run into when hoisting HTML elements is that the styles may no longer be applied.
-Since you have moved the element to a different position in the DOM, styles that are not out of scope or have specific paths may no longer apply.
+When hoisting HTML elements, you may find that the styles are no longer being applied.
+Since the elements have been moved to a different position in the DOM, styles that are out of scope or have specific paths may no longer apply.
 For example:

 ```css
   #stackTrap {